Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains a script that reverses inputs file contains script that displays all users and their home directories, sorted by users file contains script that finds all empty files and directories in the current directory and all sub-directories
+file contains a script that reverses inputs file contains script that displays all users and their home directories, sorted by users file contains script that finds all empty files and directories in the current directory and all sub-directories file contains script  that lists all the files with a .gif extension in the current directory and all its sub-directorie